 Sandals with heels are another incredibly versatile shoe.

-Or, if you find a comfy pair, you can wear for day-to-day wear with a pair of jeans and a blazer.
+Or, if you find a comfy pair, you can wear it for day-to-day wear with a pair of jeans and a blazer.

 Most comfortable stilettos

 If you do want to add a few inches, then stilettos are usually the highest heels you can choose.
 Most come in 4-inch heel heights.
-But, they can be much more difficult to walk in because they feature a tapering heel which narrows at the bottom.
+But, they can be much more difficult to walk in because they feature a tapering heel that narrows at the bottom.

 While you are unlikely to want to wear them everyday – after all, even Victoria Beckham has given up her stiletto habit in favor of more comfortable shoes – you might want to don a pair of stilettos occasionally.